bmdako/docker_demo/README.md

 ### Step 2: Push a Docker image

-To be able to run an image on a different machine, I need to push the image to a registry.
+To be able to run an image on a different machine, we need to push the image to a registry.
 I have used [Docker Hub](https://hub.docker.com/).
 We can also use a self-hosted registry.

 Below is the command to push the latest image from repository _bmdako/docker_demo_.